Why Won’t My Toyota Camry Start?

 If all else fails, check the fuel filter

 In addition to the common issues listed above, your Camry won’t start if its fuel filter is plugged up.
 This issue can occur over time as gas flows through the fuel pump, so if your Camry is of an older vintage, then a clogged fuel filter is probable.
-The easiest way to get it replaced is to have a qualified mechanic take care of it, but if you’re mechanically inclined, then it’s possible to get it done in your own garage.
+The easiest way to get it replaced is to have a qualified mechanic take care of it, but if you’re mechanically inclined, it’s possible to get it done in your own garage.

-Toyota Camry won’t start
+What to do if your Toyota Camry won’t start

-The next time that you walk out to your Toyota Camry and hear the dreaded clicking noise when you turn the key or push the ignition button, just know that it could be one of these five issues.
+The next time you walk out to your Toyota Camry and hear the dreaded clicking noise when you turn the key or push the ignition button, know that it could be one of these five issues.
 Hopefully, it’s something as simple as a dead battery, but if not, then you may have to get it towed or take a trip to the mechanic to figure it out.